wasmerio/winterjs/README.md

 The application is [published in Wasmer as `wasmer/winter`](https://wasmer.io/wasmer/winter).

-You can run it locally with `wasmer run wasmer/winter --net --mapdir=tests:tests tests/simple.js`.
+You can run the HTTP server locally with `wasmer run wasmer/winter --net --mapdir=tests:tests tests/simple.js`.

 Where `simple.js` is: